popdotco/SimpleProxy/README.md

-SimpleProxy aims to be just that: a simple proxy.
+SimpleProxy aims to be just that: *a simple proxy*.
 The initial use case of this class was for easier handling of AJAX cross-domain CORS requests as Safari is still buggy in that department and was not setting global domain headers.